KevinFurtheric/Final-project/README.md

    - Initialized the NodeJS with Express backend framework.

 4. **Configure Your Database**

    - Configured MongoDB (Atlas) with the appropriate schema.

 - The project is set up using Git and GitHub for version control.

 ## Next Steps

-- To create the User interfaces of :
+- To create the User Interfaces for:
-  - Product listing
+  - Product Listing
-  - Shopping cart
+  - Shopping Cart
   - Checkout